 Alifiya Kapasi is a content consultant.
 She also has a BSc in dietetics and nutrition.
 Independent, caring and spiritual, Alifiya believes that success in most aspects of her life come from the values she has imbibed through community service and she devotes a significant amount of time to that.
 She equally enjoys writing, reading, painting and travelling.
 She firmly believes that every woman glows with the fire which burns brighter within her than the one around her.

 Empowering herself with a host of degrees – a graduation in Microbiology, a B.Ed in Special Education, and an MD in Homeopathy, Dr Fatema Jetpurwala is well known for her contribution to the society in the fields of Education and Healthcare.
 Her vast experience, education, and wealth of knowledge has led to her holding many prestigious posts.
-She serves as an Assistant Professor at PSM College in Mumbai, which is certified by MUHS Nashik, teaching Community Medicine.
+She serves as an Assistant Professor at PSM College in Mumbai, teaching Community Medicine.
 She is also an Ex-Executive Committee Member of IACP - Indian Academy of Cerebral Palsy, and the Pioneer, Founder, and Director of the Fatema Centre for Holistic Health and Child Development, besides being the Pioneer Coordinator of several other Child Development Clinics in Mumbai.
 A firm believer in the fact that all children are special, she has dedicated her life to the growth and education of children with developmental disabilities like CP, LD, Autism, ADHD, MR, epilepsy, enuresis or bedwetting, and more.
 The two-time Women's Achiever's Awardee also runs a School Support System – a programme that adopts an inclusive educational set up by way of remediation and cognitive development.
 She regularly organises camps and conducts lectures to raise awareness regarding the same.

 An established Homeopathic Consultant since the last 32 years, Dr Umaima S Merchant realised that medicines aren’t always enough to cure the ailments plaguing us.
 So, she went on to pursue a Post-Graduation Diploma in Counselling and Health Psychology, to further her passion for the medical field.
 A firm believer in the fact that there is no end to learning, she regularly provides career guidance to children to help them select the right vocation, and welcomes parents who wish to approach her with their problems.
 Dr Merchant also holds the position of Assistant Corp Commander of Saifee Ambulance, associated with St John Ambulance Brigade, and conducts training programs in First Aid and Home nursing, to help people manage both Natural and man-made calamities.
 She routinely delivers talks on how to improve one’s lifestyle as well as to prevent and manage diseases.
 In addition to clearing all 4 levels of the Jamea Tus Safiya exams for common people, she also helped establish a de-addiction clinic, and provides medical services at camps in urban, rural and tribal areas, working tirelessly to further the cause.